 The first step is to enable external sharing for Microsoft Teams.
-A global Office 365 admin can do that on four levels: in the AAD, in the SharePoint Online settings, in Office 365 Groups, and in your Teams settings.
+A global Microsoft 365 admin can do that on four levels: in the AAD, in the SharePoint Online settings, in Microsoft 365 Groups, and in your Teams settings.

 Learn more about external sharing in SharePoint Online in the guide from our CEO.

-SysKit Point – Your Office 365 Security Ally
+SysKit Point – Your Microsoft 365 Security Ally

 Control the number of Teams – list ALL Microsoft Teams, their members, owners, and guest users.
-Find associated site collections and Office 365 Groups with a single click.
+Find the associated site collections and Microsoft 365 Groups with a single click.

 Manage Microsoft Teams with ease – add members in bulk, copy Teams, and manage their settings.

 Control guest access – find all the Teams guest users in a single report and keep your management in the loop.

 Try SysKit Point with a 30-day free trial.